KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 }
 ~~~

+Now they're getting somewhere!
+With a max nesting limit set to 3, this would now be accepted by the linter, and the build would pass.
+The code above isn't bad, but it could always be better!
 If we set the max nesting limit to 2, the project manager would be forced to think even harder, and add a class to the anchor tag to remove even more nesting.

 ~~~sass
 .component:hover {